-* I always see the metal beads poking through girls hair.
+* I always see the fusions poking through girls hair.

-* They say there is no damage but every time you brush/style your hair, you’re pulling down on the bead that is attached to your real hair which causes hair loss.
+* They say there is no damage, but every time you brush/style your hair, you’re pulling down on the fusion that is attached to your real hair, which causes hair loss.

-* These are also near impossible to brush since you have a metal bead attached to your scalp.
+* These are also near impossible to brush since you have a fusion attached to your scalp.

 4. GLUE in extensions:

-Idk why anyone would GLUE hair into their head.
-Unless you don’t care about your hair what-so-ever, glue in extensions seem awful.
-Sure they’re cheap and a quick fix but in the long run, not worth it to me.
+I do not know why anyone would glue hair onto their head, unless you don’t care about your hair what-so-ever.
+Sure they’re cheap, and a quick fix, but in the long run, they’re not worth it to me.